 Question (to be answered by the Assessment Criteria (to be verified by Enforceability (to be answered by the Economy) Applicant) the Accountability Agent) 21.
 Do you take steps to verify that the Where the Applicant answers YES, the The alignment of CBPR requirements for ensuring personal information held by you is up Accountability Agent must require the the integrity of personal information under this to date, accurate and complete, to the Applicant to provide the procedures the heading may require further consideration during extent necessary for the purposes of use?
-Applicant has in place to verify and development of the proposed code (pursuant to Part ensure that the personal information held is up to date, accurate and complete, to the extent necessary for the purposes of use.

-If YES, describe.

-The Accountability Agent will verify that reasonable procedures are in place to allow the Applicant to maintain personal information that is up to date, accurate and complete, to the extent necessary for the purpose of use.

-Where the Applicant answers NO, the Accountability Agent must inform the Applicant that procedures to verify and ensure that the personal information held is up to date, accurate and complete, to the extent necessary for the purposes of use, are required for compliance with this principle.
+Applicant has in place to verify and development of the proposed code (pursuant to Part If YES, describe. ensure that the personal information held IIIB of the Privacy Act).
+For example, where CBPR is up to date, accurate and complete, to program requirements require corrections made to the extent necessary for the purposes of personal information to be communicated to third use. parties, the APPs only require this to be done when The Accountability Agent will verify directly requested by an individual. that reasonable procedures are in place to allow the Applicant to maintain APP 10, 11, 13 personal information that is up to date, APP 10 accurate and complete, to the extent APP 10 provides that an APP entity must take necessary for the purpose of use. reasonable steps to ensure the quality of personal Where the Applicant answers NO, the information it collects, uses or discloses (APP 10)).
+If Accountability Agent must inform the reasonable steps are taken to comply with APP 10, Applicant that procedures to verify and this reduces the likelihood that personal information ensure that the personal information held will need correction (under APP 13) is up to date, accurate and complete, to the extent necessary for the purposes of use, are required for compliance with this principle.